Neymar transfer news: Leonardo says Brazil star can leave PSG amid Barcelona interest | Goal.com

 Neymar can leave, says PSG sporting director Leonardo

-Paris Saint-Germain sporting director Leonardo has said Neymar is allowed to leave the club.
+Paris Saint-Germain sporting director Leonardo has said Neymar is allowed to leave the club but says there have been no offers despite "superficial" talks with Barcelona.

 Neymar's future at PSG has been in doubt this summer amid reports he wants to return to his former side Barcelona, while Real Madrid have also been linked.

-PSG announced on Monday that they will take action agains tthe Brazilian attacker after he missed training on Monday, though his father says the club had already agreed to the delay.
+Barca president Josep Maria Bartomeu said last week that the Brazil international wants to leave the Ligue 1 champions, though he dismissed his side's chances of buying him because "PSG do not want him to go".

-But Leonardo has now revealed that the French champions are willing to let him go if a club matches their asking price.
+But Leonardo has now revealed that the French champions are willing to let him leave if a club matches their asking price.

 "Neymar can leave PSG, if there is an offer that suits everyone," Leonardo told Le Parisien.
 "But to date, we do not know if anyone wants to buy him or at what price.
 All this is not done in a day, that's for sure.